Why Waldorf

 Teacher-Student Relationship

-Small class size.
-Our smaller class size lends itself to more personal attention from teachers.
+Small class size: Our smaller class size lends itself to more personal attention from teachers.

-Learning without Testing
+Learning without Standardized Testing

 When deciding which school will provide the best educational fit for your child, we suggest you start by imagining the characteristics you hope your child will possess as an adult.
 What types of skills will help them best succeed?
 What moral characteristics are most important to you?
 Do you want your child to: